American Clean Power

 What do grid batteries look like?
 Is there light pollution?

 Battery energy storage systems may or may not be visible from a facility’s property line.
 Grid batteries can be housed in a variety of enclosures or buildings, none of which are taller than a house.
-Energy storage facilities are often unmanned and do not need light to function.
+Energy storage facilities are often unmanned and only require light as dictated by NFPA 70E.
 Some may have lighting for security purposes, and this would be consistent with normal streetlighting.

 How long will grid batteries last?